MY REVIEW OF THE NEW PERIFIT CARE+

 Shauna

-As always, the lovely people at Perifit have a discount code for you.
+The lovely people at Perifit have extended a discount code for my Healthy Mumma readers and clients.

-Please use the code HM15 for 15% 25% your Perifit+ or classic Perifit.
+Please use the code HM15 for 15% 25% your Perifit Care+ (or classic Perifit)

 You can buy it here.

 I am not sure how long this offer will last.
-Perifit had originally told me this deal would end in Dec.
 This is a huge savings, so take advantage of it!

 References